-Figure 5 shows the same wall clock times as Table 2 but for different data sizes (number of event-locations).
+Figure 5 shows the same wall clock times as Table 2 but for different data sizes (number of ELs).
 We observe that the running times for all versions of our code grow linearly with respect to the input size.
-Figure 6 shows the same speedup values as Table 2 but again for different data sizes (number of eventlocations).
-We observe that a speedup of 16 is achieved from approx. 400,000 event-locations onwards, and then remains very steady at that value, growing slowly to approx. 16.5.
+Figure 6 shows the same speedup values as Table 2 but again for different data sizes (number of ELs).
+We observe that a speedup of 16 is achieved from approximately 400,000 ELs onwards, and then remains very steady at that value, growing slowly to approximately 16.5.

-5 Conclusions
+5. Conclusions

-In this paper we studied and parallelized a critical section of catastrophe modelling, the so called "inner loop", and implemented it on a Cell Processor running on a regular Playstation 3 platform.
-The Cell Processor is known to be a challenging environment for software development.
-Our parallel solution is a combination of multiple techniques: streaming data to the SPEs, building caches on the SPEs to store
+In this paper, we studied and parallelised a critical section of CAT modelling, the so-called inner loop, and implemented it on a Cell/BE running on a regular Playstation 3 platform.
+The Cell/BE is known to be a challenging environment for software development.
+Our parallel solution is a combination of multiple techniques: streaming data to the SPEs, building caches on the SPEs to store parts of the CAT-modelling lookup tables, vectorising the computation on the SPEs and double buffering the file I/O. While vectorisation and caching had a significant positive impact on performance, double buffering of the file I/O did not yield much improvement.
+On a (Playstation 3) Cell/BE with six active SPEs and four-way vectorisation on each SPE, our parallel system provided for real-life Japanese earthquake data a sustained $16 \times$ speedup.